 Above: VCSELs have faster rise and fall times compared to LEDs, which makes them excellent light emitters for CW phase-shift ToF sensors such as the IMX556.
 The VCSELs can also produce high modulation frequencies for better accuracy and precision for shorter distances.

 Sony’s IMX556 DepthSense ToF sensor enables reliable, accurate, and precise 3D measurements.
 The combination of the innovative CAPD drift field technology combined with Sony’s expertise in back-illuminated CMOS makes the DepthSense sensor an excellent choice for industrial camera integration.
 Additionally, LUCID’s Helios camera featuring the IMX556 sensor offers users an industrial strength camera with high contrast scene illumination from it’s 4 VCSEL emitters.
 While there are other ToF solutions currently available, the most viable for industrial use is the Helios camera, enabling the IMX556 to reach an accuracy of less that 5mm (0.3m to 1.5m camera to object distance) and a precision of less than 2mm at 1m distance.

-The Helios is a 3D, high precision ToF camera with four 850nm VCSEL laser diodes and integrates Sony’s new DepthSense™ IMX556PLR back-illuminated ToF image sensor.
+The Helios2 is a 3D, high precision ToF camera with four 850nm VCSEL laser diodes and integrates Sony’s new DepthSense™ IMX556PLR back-illuminated ToF image sensor.
 The camera delivers 640 x 480 depth resolution with up to 6m working distance.
 On-camera processing provides range, intensity and confidence data which reduces the need for expensive host systems components.
-Robust design with M12 Ethernet connection makes the camera ideal for factory and warehouse environments.
-Visit the Helios Product Page
+IP67, shock and vibration certified, EMC industrial immunity, and M12 Ethernet connection makes the camera ideal for factory and warehouse environments.
+Visit the Helios2 Product Page